syncfusion-content/blazor-docs/blazor/circular-gauge/ranges.md

 ---
 layout: post
 title: Ranges in Blazor Circular Gauge Component | Syncfusion
-description: Learn here all about Ranges in Syncfusion Blazor Circular Gauge component and more.
+description: Checkout and learn here all about Ranges in Syncfusion Blazor Circular Gauge component and much more.
 platform: Blazor
 control: Circular Gauge
 documentation: ug